Y

 One potential health issue a Yakutian Laika may face is bloat.
 Bloat (gastric dilation-volvulus-GDV) is a condition that can impact larger dog breeds.
 The stomach twists and traps air, causing a potentially life-threatening situation.
 While the exact cause of GDV is not known, there is a link between eating a large meal followed by exercise, so take care to feed smaller meals and limit your dog’s activity after mealtimes.

 They may also develop hip or elbow dysplasia.
 These are inherited conditions where the hip or elbow joints don’t develop correctly and rub against each other.
-They can cause the dog a lot of pain and may require surgery to remedy.
+These conditions can cause the dog significant pain and may require surgery to correct.

 Temperament and Behavior